coxley/codesearch/README.md

 # Codesearch

-GitHub search needs a lot of work.
+Search code on GitHub with better semantics — from the command-line.

-Ultimately, you want a command-line with grep-like semantics.
-It should be fluid, iterative.
-Maybe even impress your co-workers.
+Ultimately, I want grep-like semantics to explore across hundreds of projects.
+It should be fluid, iterative, and maybe even impress my co-workers.

 Codesearch is simple: `cs [term]`.
 It shows you the information you need without much more.
 There are two output modes: the default is similar to